s8fe/docs/docs/Tokenomics/Tokenomics Basics.md

 This governance architecture can be therefore viewed as a DAO of DAOs where a cascade of governance decisions lead to a more scalable and decentralized network.

 ### Newmoon Grants
-The [Newmoon Accelerator](https://www.newmoon.ac) provides grants for dApps on the Newcoin Protocol, to support new dApps and developers with reduced fees.
+The [Newmoon Accelerator](https://www.newmoon.ac) provides grants for dApps on the Newprotocol, to support new dApps and developers with reduced fees.
 Apply Today or join their Discord!